 But, you don’t find many savory macaron recipes with beets.
 And you truly don’t find them with beets in the shells.
 It’s all about the filling with those beet macaron recipes.

-I can’t stress enough how important it is to get the flavor in the shells.
 That’s where companies like Crunchies really becomes important to someone like me who’s trying to perfect these finicky little cookies.
 They offer a range of freeze dried items that I can use to flavor the shells of my cookies.